nosas/blog/deep_learning_python/ch3/article.md

        [-0.6413262]], dtype=float32)>
 ```

-The state of a variable - the entirety or a subset of coefficients - can be modified via its `assign` method:
+The state of a variable - the entirety of or a subset of coefficients - can be modified via its `assign` method:

 ```python
 >>> v.assign(tf.ones((3, 1)))